JackAubrey/functional-programming/README_13_RxJava_Observer_Observable.md

 See the ObservableAndObserver java class in "courses.basics_strong.reactive.section17" package.

 ### Crating Observable
+NOTE: every each creation factory methods was annotated with @ScheduleSupport.
+This means when we're subscribing to one of them we will have different behaviours.
+Some of them blocking the main thread, others do not because wil run on separated thread like "interval(...)".

 On the examples "ObservableAndObserver" and "HelloRxJava" we have created on "Observable" using its factory method "Observable.create(...)", but there are various ways to create an observable.
 1. **create(...)** we already met this one, it is rarely used preferring the "just" method.
    This method need a lambda where we have to invoke manually: onNext, onComplete and onError.